-Thinking about travelling to Salzburg?
-You chose correctly!
-I adored this Austrian city, especially the Old Town pedestrian area and both sides of the river, Salzach.
-While I highly recommend wandering around, drinking coffee, and exploring every little side street, there are quite a few things to do in Salzburg for every interest.
+Thinking about traveling to Salzburg?
+We adored this Austrian city, especially the Old Town pedestrian area and both sides of the river, Salzach.
+I’m thrilled to write this Salzburg travel blog post because I truly fell in love with the city (and I hope you do, too).
+While I highly recommend wandering around, drinking coffee, and exploring every little side street, here are the best things to do in Salzburg Austria for every interest.
+Here’s the perfect 3 days in Salzburg itinerary, a wonderful city with small town charms.

 In our case, we travelled to Salzburg from Cesky Krumlov, Czech Republic.
 Justin and I opted for a shuttle service as it was the easiest and quickest option.
 Green Shuttles picked us up directly at our accommodation in Cesky Krumlov (Orangerie Apartment) and dropped us off at our apartment in Salzburg (Salzburg Place to Stay).
 Our apartment was in the pedestrian area of Old Town and our shuttle couldn’t drive us right up to the front door, so we did have to walk for a few minutes with our luggage.
 More on our accommodation at the end of the post!

-If you plan to spend some time in Salzburg, be sure to get your hands on a Salzburg Card.
+If you want to see Salzburg attractions for free or at a great discount, be sure to get your hands on a Salzburg Card.
 You can buy the card for 24 hours, 48 hours, or 72 hours, depending on how much time you plan to spend there.
+It provides you with many ideas for the best things to do in Salzburg Austria.

 The Salzburg Card gives you loads of benefits.
 First, you receive free one-time admission to all city tourist attractions and museums.
 This includes Hohensalzburg Fortress, Hellbrunn Palace and Trick Fountains, Mozart’s Birthplace, the Museum of Modern Art, and more.